• Skip to primary navigation

 I recommend using Champagne flutes, since they're not only beautiful, but they also retain more of the sparkling wine bubbles for longer.

 I also love this Champagne bottle opener made by Viski.
-It makes opening bottles about a thousand percent easier (especially if you have carpal tunnel like me!!)
+It makes opening bottles about a thousand percent easier (and definitely helps to avoid Champagne explosions!)

 If you're looking for any other bar equipment, my favorites are from A Bar Above.
 Grab 10% off by using my affiliate code, LKDrinks, in their online shop.